Robdel12/atomatigit/README.md

 # atomatigit

+### Note

+This is a fork of [diiq/atomatigit](https://github.com/diiq/atomatigit).
+The only big difference is this one has style & layout changes to fit my atom theme.

 Real git integration for the Atom text editor.

 Atomatigit allows you to see diffs, stage chunks, make commits, push, fetch,